This article originally appeared on VICE Canada.

 Beyond everything, I think it is this Bert McCracken-approved theory of life that draws people to Peterson—why he has become the bard of the reactionary elite.
 If you are one of the privileged, Peterson is here to protect your glorious suffering from any agitators that would question it.
 He values your pain, it is as valid as anybody else’s.
 For Peterson, the only political struggle that matters is against your own personal demons.
 This view of life flattens everything and scrubs out injustice.
 Oppressor or oppressed, poor or rich; these are meaningless categories.
 All that matters is your reckoning with your beautiful, mythic suffering.
 It’s the most important thing, certainly more important than asking if you are part of the problem.

 I guess this is all to say, I should’ve just hung out with my brother and yelled at sports.
 If I’m going to suffer it might as well be fun.
+Sign up for our newsletter to get the best of VICE delivered to your inbox daily.

 Follow Jordan Foisy on Twitter.